pavelanni/lima_templates/README.md

 ## Templates

-The templates use Lima's built-in base templates and add MinIO-specific configurations:
+There are several templates you can use:

-- `rocky-4disks.yaml`: Rocky Linux 9 template with 4 data disks
+- `rocky-server.yaml`: Rocky Linux 9 template to be used with Lima version 1.1+
-- `rocky-8disks.yaml`: Rocky Linux 9 template with 8 data disks
+- `rocky-server-pre1.1.yaml`: Rocky Linux 9 template to be used with Lima version 1.0
+- `rocky-client.yaml`: Rocky 9 template with MinIO client and Warp tool installed; use it with Lima 1.1+
+- `rocky-client-pre1.1.yaml`: Rocky 9 template with MinIO client and Warp tool installed; use it with Lima 1.0

 ## Scripts